tektoncd/community/teps/0106-support-specifying-metadata-per-task-in-runtime.md

 The below considerations could be further digged into:

-- Check if possible conflict will come from the metadata specified in the different positions, such as `Task`, `TaskSpec`, `EmbeddedTask`, `PipelineTaskRunSpec` etc.
+- Check if possible conflicts will come from the metadata specified in the different positions, such as `Task`, `TaskSpec`, `EmbeddedTask`, `PipelineTaskRunSpec` etc. - think this can be enhanced by validation and unit tests.

 ## Design Details